shogu7/mezame-frontend/README.md

 # Mezame

 A Manhwa tracking application that helps you manage and organize your manhwa reading journey.
+It allows you to assign a status to a manhwa (for example: "On hold: 120 chapters") and save it in the database.
+You can access your collection anytime to see where you stopped reading or which manhwa you’ve already read.

 ## What's for ?